A mathematical theory for understanding when abstract representations emerge in neural networks: The analytical framework

 We consider feedforward network models trained through supervised learning, with the training dataset

 Here, $P$ is the number of training samples (input-output mappings) in the task. $d_X$ and $d_Y$ are the input and output dimensions.

-Here we assume that the input patterns are basically unstructured, whereas the interesting structure is in the desired outputs, or the labels used to train the network (similarly to \cite{saxe2019mathematical,johnston2023abstract}).
-In general, these labels might reflect the structure of a latent space used to generate the complex, seemingly unstructured inputs \cite{johnston2023abstract}.
-However, here we ignore this possibility and we just assume that all the structure that we are going to study is in the output patterns, $\mathbf{y}^i$.
+We assume that the input patterns are unstructured (that is, uncorrelated with each other), whereas the desired outputs (i.e., the training labels) have low-dimensional structure (similar to \cite{saxe2019mathematical,johnston2023abstract}).
+In general, these labels might reflect the structure of a latent space used to generate the complex, seemingly unstructured inputs and might depend on the latent variables in a complex way \cite{johnston2023abstract}.
+Here, we assume that the network's desired outputs, $\mathbf{y}^i$, are exactly these latent variables, and ignore the possibility of a more complex dependency between the latent variables and output labels.
+An example of such dataset is the MNIST images where the latent variables are magnitude and parity (Fig.~\ref{fig:1}A).